 - Membership in the National Association of Realtors (NAR): As mentioned earlier, Realtors are members of the NAR and must adhere to its Code of Ethics.
 This can provide clients with additional assurance that they are working with a professional who is committed to ethical conduct.

 - Access to resources: Realtors have access to exclusive resources and tools through the NAR, which can help them stay informed about industry trends, market data, and other valuable information.
 These resources can give Realtors an edge in the competitive real estate market.

 - Networking opportunities: Realtors can take advantage of networking events and educational opportunities offered by the NAR, allowing them to connect with other professionals in the industry and learn from their experiences.

 How Landvoice Can Help

 Regardless of whether you choose to become a real estate agent or a Realtor, Landvoice offers a variety of tools and resources to help you succeed in your career.
 Some of these include:

 - For Sale By Owner: Landvoice's For Sale By Owner tool helps you identify potential clients who are trying to sell their properties without the assistance of a real estate professional.
-This can be a great source of new leads and listings for your business.
+This can be a great source of new opportunities which can convert to listings for your business.